Health and Travel Alerts Learn More Left arrow

 La Boqueria Market

-A sensory feast for foodies, La Boqueria Market on Las Ramblas has been serving Barcelona since 1836.
+Barcelona is known for its vibrant La Boqueria Market, a sensory feast for foodies that has been serving the city since 1836.
 Nibbling your way through 200 stands is an essential activity, especially with always-hungry teens.

 Traders sell lemons, olives, cheese, meat, nuts, and vegetables at the famous market.
 Walk past a meat stall ringed by a half-curtain of dried hams and gaze at great mounds of seafood on the fish stalls.
 Love fresh bread?
 Buy a loaf from one of the bakeries.